andrewheberle/tus-client/README.md

 * `-i`, `--input`: File to upload
 * `--no-progress`: Disable progress bar
 * `-q`, `--quiet`:  Disable all output except for errors
-* `--storepath`: Path of database or JSON file to allow resumable uploads
+* `--storepath`: Path of database or JSON file to allow resumable uploads (defaults to using SQLite store in a user specific OS dependent location)
 * `--url`: tus upload URL

 ## Resumption of Uploads